 Be vigilant if you receive a phone call out of the blue from someone claiming to be from your bank, credit card company or another company you trust.
 They may claim that your account has been compromised and ask you for your bank card or bank account details.
-Remember: Bank of Ireland will never call and ask you for your full 365Online PIN or one-time passcodes that they’ve sent to you in a text.
+Bank of Ireland will never call and ask you for your full 365Online PIN or one-time passcodes that they’ve sent to you in a text.
 They will never ask you to download any software so they can take control of your computer or phone, or to move your money to a “safe” account.

 - Unexpected calls claiming to be from your bank, credit card company or well-known company that you trust.

 - Being asked to confirm your password, full login PIN or bank account number.

 - Claims that your account has been compromised or there is something wrong with a payment.

 - Requests to transfer money out of your account, for example using a money transfer service.